Suraween/GlowZ-Dock/README.md

 ## ✏️ Coded in:
    Python and Kivy (UI Framework)
    <br>
-   PyInstaller was used to compile .py files into .exe files.
+   Nuitka (instead of PyInstaller) was used to compile .py files into .exe files.

 ## 👤 Who made it & Contact